 A field study would answer all of the above questions and give us a great starting point.

-It wasn’t easy but, eventually, they agreed with us.
+It wasn’t easy, but, eventually, they agreed with us.
 Finally, we started searching for a suitable client for a field study.
 So, we visited one client from Russia.
 It was interesting to find out that our users are quite computer literate.
 They were using MS Excel very competently, typing really fast, and using keyboard shortcuts.
-A lot of valuable information was collected there.
+So, a lot of valuable information was collected.

-Furthermore, we did focus groups and interviews with other clients from the Nordics.
+Moreover, we did focus groups and interviews with other clients from the Nordics.
 They were working with more than 10 systems and had a lot of valuable experience to share.
-Also, we did a survey trying to elucidate user preferences and opinions from various client employees.
+Additionally, a survey was conducted to elucidate user preferences and opinions from various client employees.

 Defining the information architecture

-Later, we did lots of workshops to decide what features to develop and what information architecture we should use.
-The more experienced senior UX contractor proposed a task-centric interface, meaning that the interface is focused around a task list.
+Following, we did many workshops to decide what features to develop and what information architecture to use.
+The more experienced senior UX contractor proposed a task-centric interface, which is focused on a task list.
 It should allow users to complete task after task without the need to organize or remember them.
 In theory, this paradigm should save a lot of cognitive load for our users.

-Furthermore, we proposed “profiles” for each business object, like a claim, person, policy, etc. It is a way of grouping entity information in one place so users are not required to search in different parts of the system to get the information.
+Furthermore, we proposed “profiles” for each business object, like a claim, person, policy, etc. It is a way of grouping entity information in one place, so users are not required to search in different parts of the system to attain information.

 We started producing many variants of the navigation, layouts, and informational pages.
-Lots of interaction patterns were produced; for example, selection of a claim object, which is used during First Notice of Loss registration or initial claim registration.
+Lots of interaction patterns were created; for example, selection of a claim object used during First Notice of Loss registration or initial claim registration.
 It was designed to reduce the interaction cost of selecting an object.

-To be consistent with our terminology across the whole application, we created a terminology excel spreadsheet.
-There we grouped similar terms like, “create” and “new” and defined which of them should be used.
+To be consistent with our terminology across the whole application, a terminology excel spreadsheet was created.
+Here, we grouped similar terms like “create” and “new” and defined which of them should be used.

-After we cleared our picture about the IA it was time to produce a high-fidelity prototype.
-It was necessary for testing concepts with users, and also as a reference for the front-end developers.
+After we had cleared our picture about the IA, it was time to produce a high-fidelity prototype.
+This stage is essential for testing concepts with users and also as a reference for the front-end developers.
 We chose Axure as a tool because it is quite flexible and, once set up, easy to use.

 After that, our UX contractors left the project.
-Only my UX colleague and I were left as defendants of the UX.
+From here on, myself and my UX colleague were left as defendants of the UX.
 Next, we had to create a high-fidelity prototype and continuously iterate on it.

-Furthermore, at the end of each sprint, we presented the progress of the prototype to the whole team.
+Furthermore, at the end of each sprint, we presented the prototype progress to the whole team.
 Each screen was validated with business analysts and the development team.
-We needed to make sure that the designs we were proposing were feasible.
-For example, we had a proposition to use a “search everything field” or omni search.
+It was necessary to ensure the designs we were proposing were feasible.
+For example, we proposed the use of a “search everything field” or Omni search.
 It would’ve been convenient for our users to have a single search field where they could find anything in the system.
 However, our developers quickly disapproved of it because it requires enormous developmental effort.

 The system is still in development.
 A high-fidelity prototype is available, so regular user testing/interview sessions need to be conducted to optimize all remaining business processes and user journeys.
-It is a lot of work because there are hundreds of them.
-Another area that needs progress is keyboard shortcuts to support our expert users.
+It requires a lot of work because there are hundreds of them.
+Besides, another area that needs progress is keyboard shortcuts to support our expert users.